-8. INCOME TAXES
+9. INCOME TAXES

-At September 30, 2018 and 2017, the Company had net deferred tax assets of \$24.8 million and \$99.0 million, respectively.
+At September 30, 2019 and 2018, the Company had net deferred tax assets of \$28.8 million and \$24.8 million, respectively.
 Due to uncertainties surrounding the Company's ability to generate future taxable income to realize these assets, a full valuation allowance has been established to offset the net deferred tax assets.
 In assessing the realization of deferred tax assets, management considered whether it was more likely than not that some, or all, of the deferred tax asset will be realized.
-The ultimate realization of the deferred tax assets is dependent upon the generation of tuture taxable income.
+The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income.
 Management has considered the history of the Company's operating losses and believes that the realization of the benefit of the deferred tax assets cannot be reasonably assured.

 Pursuant to Section 382 of the Internal Revenue Code, or IRC, annual use of the Company's net operating loss (NOL) carryforwards may be limited in the event a cumulative change in ownership of more than 50% occurs within a three-year period.
 The Company determined that because of various stock issuances used to finance its operations, an ownership change as defined in the provisions of Section 382 of the IRC occurred on February 5, 2018.
 Such ownership change resulted in annual limitations on the utilization of tax attributes, including NOL carryforwards and tax credits.
 The Company estimates that \$188.9 million of its NOL carryforwards were effectively eliminated under Section 382 for federal income tax purposes.
 A portion of the remaining NOL carryforwards limited by Section 382 will become available each year.
-As a result of the Section 382 estimated analysis completed during 2018, the Company has included \$18.6 million in the deferred tax asset schedule, which is the deferred tax asset relating to the unlimited portion of the NOL carryforwards.
+No limitations on NOL carryforwards relating to change in ownership were imposed during the year ended September 30, 2019.
 The Company's Section 382 estimated analysis was completed through September 30, 2018.
-If additional changes in ownership occur subsequent to year end, additional NOL and tax credit carryforwards could be eliminated or restricted.
+If additional changes in ownership occur after year end, additional NOL and tax credit carryforwards could be eliminated or restricted.
 If eliminated, the related asset would be removed from the deferred tax asset schedule with a corresponding reduction in the valuation allowance.

-The Company had federal NOL carryforwards of approximately \$18.6 million and \$187.8 million at September 30, 2018 and 2017, respectively.
-The NOL carryforwards begin to expire during the year ended September 30, 2020 and become fully expired by the end of the fiscal year ended 2037.
-In addition, the Company has a general business credit as a result of the credit for increasing research activities ("R&D credit") of approximately \$1.2 million at September 30, 2018 and 2017.
+The Company had federal NOL carryforwards of approximately \$36.7 million and \$18.6 million at September 30, 2019 and 2018, respectively.
+The NOL carryforwards begin to expire during the year ended September 30, 2021 and become fully expired by the end of the fiscal year ended 2039.
+In addition, the Company has a general business credit as a result of the credit for increasing research activities ("R&D credit") of approximately \$1.2 million at September 30, 2019 and 2018.
 The R&D credit begins to expire during the year ended September 30, 2020 and becomes fully expired during the fiscal year ended 2029.

-Significant components of the Company's deferred tax assets as of September 30, 2018 and 2017 are listed below:
+Significant components of the Company's deferred tax assets as of September 30, 2019 and 2018 are listed below:

-2018 2017
+2019 2018

-NOL carryforwards \$ 5,052,000 \$ 70,752,000
+NOL carryforwards \$ 9,698,000 \$ 5,052,000

 R&D credit 1,221,000 1,221,000

-Stock-based compensation 3,097,000 6,292,000
+Stock-based compensation 3,165,000 3,097,000

-Capitalized R&D 15,518,000 21,160,000
+Capitalized R&D 14,777,000 15,518,000

-Vacation and other 544,000 121,000
+Vacation and other 544,000 544,000

-Total deferred tax assets 25,432,000 99,546,000
+Total deferred tax assets 29,405,000 25,432,000

-Fixed assets and intangibles (634,000) (523,000)
+Fixed assets and intangibles (586,000) (634,000)

-Total deferred tax liability (634,000) (523,000)
+Total deferred tax liability (586,000) (634,000)

-Net deferred tax asset 24,798,000 99,023,000
+Net deferred tax asset 28,819,000 24,798,000

-Valuation allowance (24,798,000) (99,023,000)
+Valuation allowance (28,819,000) (24,798,000)

 Ending Balance \$ \$